Glitch effectGlitch effectGlitch effect

 Password Management Tool

-Software that stores and protects confidential information like usernames and passwords for local applications and online services.
+A password management tool is software that stores and protects confidential information like usernames and passwords for local applications and online services.
 A password manager will house a user’s passwords, as well as other information, in one convenient location with one master password.
-Also, it can assist in generating and retrieving complex passwords.
+The information is encrypted and often requires multi-factor authentication to access.

 Text Link